How to Reset a Garage Door Keypad Code

 The “Internet of Things” refers to the concept of creating a smart world by connecting just about anything with an on/off switch to the Internet.
 Smart home technology is a growing part of the IoT that involves connecting your appliances and other pieces of hardware in your home — giving you the ability to control them from your smartphone or another device.
 This includes everything from Nest thermostats to connected coffee makers and allows you to customize your home and automate many of your day-to-day tasks and experiences.

-Some of the benefits of having a connected home include
+Some of the benefits of having a connected home include:

-- Convenience – Your alarm clock and can wake you up and notify your coffee maker to start brewing
+- Convenience – Your alarm clock can wake you up and notify your coffee maker to start brewing

-- Security – Cameras, activity sensors, and programmable lights and locks let you know who is coming and going from your family’s home from anywhere in the world
+- Security – Cameras, activity sensors and programmable lights and locks let you know who is coming and going from your family’s home from anywhere in the world

 - Efficiency – Smart thermostats can help you conserve energy by stabilizing power demand during the day and conserving power while you’re away

-Benefits of Smart Garage Door Opener Technology
+Benefits of Smart Garage Door Technology

 A garage door may seem like an unlikely candidate for an Internet connection.
 But, as one of the primary entrances into your space, there are many benefits of a connected garage door.